justme-1968/homebridge-fhem/README.md

 # homebridge-fhem
-a fhem platform shim for homebridge
+a fhem platform plugin for homebridge

 uses longpoll and an internal cache to avoid roundtrips to fhem. a debug browser is available at port 8082.